Our Courses

 "Be A Happy Worker" signWhat to Expect in This Class:

 Explore the sociohistorical meaning of the phrase “Get a Job!”
-Understand the complexities of workers, poverty, and social reform.
-See yourself as a worker, and critically understand what that may mean in America.
-Topics may include Unions, the class system in America, and the idea of a “good job.”
+Understand the complexities of workers, employers, and social reform related to work.
+Topics may include social change, government policies, unions, and the cultural idea of a “good job.”

 SOC 253: Men and Masculinities – 5 credits